focusrtilz/clidetail.github.io/_manuals/lsC1_override.md

 ---

 ### Scenario
-When using a command line interface of linux machine, we use command __`ls`__ to list directory contents.
+When using a command line interface of mac machine, we use command __`ls`__ to list directory contents.

 ### Options `-C` `-1`for `ls`
 __`C`__ is the abbreviation of __`column`__.
 It forces multi-column output; this is the default when output is to a terminal.